oblique-bit/oblique/README.md

 #### [Optional] Start the *dummy* API server

-Should you backend not be ready to consume, you can test the client application by starting a local *dummy* API server:
+Should your backend API not be ready to consume, you can test the client application by starting a local *dummy* API server:

-	node server/server.js
+	grunt dummy-server

 > Note that you should remove this local server as soon as your backend is ready to consume!